JorjaFox/library/_source/_recaps/csi/ms-willows-regrets.md

 ## Quotes

-**Sidle** You know, the only janitor I knew who cleaned this throughly turned out to be a serial killer.
+**Sidle:** You know, the only janitor I knew who cleaned this throughly turned out to be a serial killer.

 * * *